improving-minnesota/angular-training/labs/lab-06-interceptors.md

   - When the request is made, we should start the progress spinner.
   - If there is an error during the request, stop the spinner.
   - When the response has returned, we need to stop the spinner.
-  - If there is an error in the respons, stop the spinner.
+  - If there is an error in the response, stop the spinner.

 - An interceptor expects us to implement any of four life cycle event callback: